Hejaz Mountains: Wildlife

 The Arabian leopard had been sighted here.
 In ancient times, it was reported that Musa al-Kadhim, a descendant of Muhammad, encountered a lion in the wilderness north of Medina.
 Hamadryas baboons can be seen near settlements, like those of Al Hada and Al-Shafa near Ta'if.

 Mining

 This region includes the district of Mahd adh-Dhahab ("Cradle of the Gold"), between Mecca and Medina.
-It is the only known Arabian source for workable quantities of gold.
+It is the principal gold-silver mine of Saudi Arabia but was only productive in c.a.
+950 B.C. and 750-1258 A.D. and c.a.
+1939-54.